 Choosing the wrong partner can lead to budget overruns, missed deadlines, and a store that fails to connect with customers.
 One of the biggest mistakes is focusing solely on the lowest bid.
 An unusually low price often signals compromises in material quality, which can lead to fixtures that wear out quickly and require costly replacements.
 Another pitfall is partnering with a team that doesn't fully grasp your brand, resulting in overcomplicated designs that are difficult to install or functionally inefficient.
 Finally, don't overlook logistics.
 A provider without strong inventory control and distribution capabilities can cause major headaches during a multi-store rollout.

-A Look at Top Industry Providers
+A Rundown of Top Fixture Providers

 To help you get started, here’s a brief overview of some of the leading custom fixture providers in the industry.